The advantage of using a demo account to learn forex trading

 What is a forex demo account?

-A free demo account uses a real trading platform with one exception: it uses mock currency.
+A free demo account uses a real trading platform with one exception: it uses virtual funds.
 There are a multitude of benefits associated with practicing on a demo account, including:

 - Actual practice in a live market environment